US slaps tariffs on some big solar companies for dodging China duties

 The companies and others will face the same duty rates the United States already assesses on their Chinese-made products.

-They will not kick in, however, until June of 2024 thanks to a two-year waiver from U.S. President Joe Biden that was intended to ensure ample panel supplies while domestic manufacturing ramps up.
+They will not kick in, however, until June 2024 thanks to a two-year waiver from Biden that was intended to ensure ample panel supplies while domestic manufacturing ramps up.

+Trina Solar, which says it has invested hundreds of millions of dollars in cell and module production in Thailand and Vietnam, criticized the Commerce decision on Friday, saying it will "increase the overall costs of virtually all U.S. bound solar products because it will constrain supply at a time when the demand for solar is skyrocketing."

 ((nichola.groom@thomsonreuters.com;))